Zerstörergeschwader 26: Eastern Mediterranean and Balkans

 ZG 26 relocated to southeast Europe in 1941.
 III./ZG 26 supported the German invasion of Yugoslavia from 6 April 1941.
 II./ZG 26 was based at Vrazhdebna, Bulgaria under the command of Fliegerkorps VIII.
-I./ZG 26 located to Szeged, Hungary under the ad hoc Fliegerfuhrer Arad, under the command of Luftflotte 4.
+I./ZG 26 located to Szeged, Hungary under the ad hoc Fliegerführer Arad, under the command of Luftflotte 4.
 III./ZG 26 had been operating from Sicily, over the besieged island of Malta.

 III./ZG 26 carried out strafing attack on Podgorica airfield, destroying two bombers and damaging three belonging to the 81 Independent Grupa at Mostar-Ortijes.
 The 66 Grupa led by 4 Bombarderska, Colonel Petar Vukcevic, Royal Yugoslav Air Force and 7th Puk bombers were also operating from airfields in the vicinity.
 Fliegerkorps VIII claimed 60 aircraft on 6 April.
 II./ZG 26 reported one loss over Skopje.
 I./ZG 26 supported Operation Retribution, the bombing of Belgrade, and claimed two Yugoslav-flown Bf 109s.
 In combat with the 6th Puk fighter unit, the group lost five Bf 110s; Yugoslav also accounted for two Do 17s from 8./KG 3.

 II./ZG 26 joined Bf 109s from I(J)/LG 2 in battle against the 111 and 112 Eskadrila Hawker Fury fighters led by Captains Vojislav Popovik and Konstantin Jermakov.
 Jermokov was seen to ram a Bf 110 after exhausting his ammunition.
 II/ZG 26 lost two crews; the Yugoslavs claimed to have found the body of a Bulgarian Army officer in one of the Bf 110 wrecks.
 Presumably the officer was assisting the Germans with navigation.
 German pilots claimed 11 between them.
 Yugoslav losses are not stated but the 36 Grupa, to which the squadrons belonged, had only two flyable Furies remained air worthy.

 Following the swift collapse of the Yugoslav Army, ZG 26 and all its gruppen moved to support the German forces in the Battle of Greece in the fighter and fighter-bomber role.

 The RAF had sustained heavy losses in the campaign to 20 April.
 This day was to be its worst.
 British aerial resistance prompted the Luftwaffe to initiate a sustained attack on airfields in the Athens area.
 Elements of II./ZG 26 struck at the airfield Menidi, Aetolia-Acarnania airfield on 20 April, a Greek transport, a British courier aircraft and possibly 12 Blenheim bombers from 84, 11 and 211 according to an eyewitness.
 Records confirm two each destroyed among 11 and 211, while 84 Squadron suffered serious damage to one and another five were damaged.

 Theodor Rossiwall, ZG 26, 1940.
 He took part in the "Battle of Athens" in which Pat Pattle was killed.